-- Produce individual supplemental pack ISOs, as if each driver were to be released individually, then use combine-supplemental-packs.sh to produce one single supplemental pack ISO that contains all the individual drivers.
-Citrix recommends using this approach. - Make individual copies of the /root/examples/driver directory, one for each driver.
-Then produce the two RPMs (one for the xen kernel, and another for the kdump kernel), for each driver using the build-rpms target in the Makefile.
+- Make individual copies of the /root/examples/driver directory, one for each driver.
+Then produce the two RPMs for each driver using the build target in the Makefile.
 Collect all the RPMs into one place, and then run build-supplemental-pack.sh. - Create a specification file for each driver (similar to that in /root/examples/driver).
 Adjust the Makefile to compile all the drivers and produce RPMs for each one, and then run build-supplemental-pack.sh.